oVirt/ovirt-site/source/sla/quota.html.md

 default false

-Represent whether the quota storage is unlimited for DC
+Represent whether the quota storage is unlimited for DC.

 cluster_unlimited